Privacy · June 12, 2026

 8. Third parties that process your information

-- Functional Software, Inc. (Sentry) — error monitoring.
-Receives error stack traces with personally identifying fields scrubbed before transmission.
+- Error-monitoring provider — receives error stack traces with personally identifying fields scrubbed (Cookie, Authorization, X-CSRF-Token, request body, and S3 object-key fragments) before transmission.
+Does not receive your photograph.

 9. Cookies and similar technologies